Skip to main content (Access Key S)

 Computers

-For college-owned equipment, the Information Systems Office and Helpdesk re-purpose older (but still functioning machines) either within the Champlain community or with a partnering organization.
+For college-owned equipment, Champ Support / IT Support re-purposes older - but still functioning - machines, either within the Champlain community or with a partnering organization.
 If the machine no longer functions, it will be recycled with Good Point Recycling.
 Personal computers can be taken to ReSource on Pine Street.

 Packing Materials

-Styrofoam peanuts, bubble wrap, etc. can be brought to the Mailroom in the basement of Cushing Hall to be reused.
+Styrofoam peanuts, bubble wrap, etc. can be brought to the Mailroom.

 Surplus Furniture

-Replacing furniture or having something you no longer need?
-Put in a work order for Physical Plant to pick it up.
-They will bring it to their warehouse at 40 Sears Lane (also a great place to 'shop' if you are in need of something.)
+Put in a work order for Physical Plant to pick up furniture you no longer need.
+Unused furniture is stored at the Physical Plant warehouse at 40 Sears Lane, which is also a great place to 'shop' if you are in need of something.

 Recycling

 Champlain has an "All-in-One" Recycling program where primary recyclables (paper, plastic, glass, and tin) can all go into one bin.
 They are sorted out down the road at the Materials Recovery Facility.
 Check out this short film to see how it works.
-See this detailed poster for more information.
+See CSWD's web site for the latest information on what can be recycled in the standard blue-bins.
+Where do materials go after the MRF?
+Markets shift frequently, with some materials staying in the state (glass) and other materials heading to other parts of the country or the world.

 Cans & Bottles